 Our Internal Audit Department (IAD) forms the third line of defence.
 IAD provides independent assessment and assurance on the adequacy and effectiveness of our internal risk management controls.
 It reports functionally to the Chairperson of the Audit Committee, and administratively to the CEO.

-Managing legal, regulatory, and compliance risks to safeguard the reputation and interests of GIC and our Client, and to comply with applicable laws and regulations;
+Managing legal, regulatory, and compliance risks to safeguard the reputation and interests of the Client and GIC, and to comply with applicable laws and regulations;

 Managing tax risk to ensure compliance with the tax laws of applicable jurisdictions;

-Managing operational risk through an effective system of internal controls and processes to support GIC operations;
+Managing operational risk through an effective system of internal controls and processes to support GIC's operations;